Convergence, stability and robustness of multidimensional opinion dynamics in continuous time: The model, equilibria and their stability

-\begin{section}{Concluding remarks} We analyzed the opinion dynamic model \eqref{eq:opinionmodel} for a general class of interaction functions $\xi_{ij}$.
-Even if we consider the more general model where for each component $\ell$ of the opinions of agents has different interaction functions $\xi^\ell_{ij}$ as given by \eqref{eq:opinionmodel2}, many of our results of \S 2 and \S 3 are still valid.
-The robustness analysis of \S 4 however, will be more complicated.
+In Figure \ref{fig:figure2d-ab}\subref{fig:DistanceNearestCluster} we have plotted the distance to the nearest neighbor cluster in the vertical axis and the fraction of agents with a distance less than or equal to that value in the horizontal axis.
+The curves in Figure \ref{fig:figure2d-ab}\subref{fig:DistanceNearestCluster} as well as columns F and G of Table \ref{table-2d} show a trend where both the median and the spread of the distance to the nearest neighbor cluster is decreasing.
+It is also clear that the trend is not convergent for $n=1600$.
+An interesting question is whether in the limiting case (as $n \to \infty$) the curve becomes nearly flat, and if so, how does the corresponding value relate to $\sqrt{2}$? \end{section} \begin{section}{Concluding remarks} We analyzed the opinion dynamic model \eqref{eq:opinionmodel} for a general class of interaction functions $\xi_{ij}$.
+Even if we consider the more general model where for each component $\ell$ of the opinions of agents has different interaction functions $\xi^\ell_{ij}$ as given by \eqref{eq:opinionmodel2}, many of our results of \S 2 are still valid.
+The robustness analysis of \S 3 however, will be more complicated.